Why Most Video Is Watched Without Sound

 Video is consumed in conditions that make audio unreliable.
-Offices, public transport, phones on silent, autoplay on muted feeds.
-A significant share of viewers watch video without sound, either by choice or because their context does not allow audio.
+Offices, public transport, phones on silent, autoplay in muted social feeds.
+A significant share of viewers watch video without sound, either by choice or because their environment does not allow audio.

 Subtitles solve this directly.
 They keep the message readable regardless of audio context.

-Research into video engagement has found that a large proportion of video is watched with the sound off.
-One figure cited widely puts it at around 79%, though the exact number varies by platform and content type (IAB UK).
-What the data consistently shows is that treating audio as the primary channel leaves a substantial part of your audience behind.
+Research into video engagement consistently finds that a large proportion of video is watched with the sound off.
+One frequently cited figure puts it at around 79% for social video (IAB UK).
+The exact number varies by platform and content type, but the direction is consistent: treating audio as the primary channel leaves a substantial part of your audience behind.

 This is especially true for: